 As you can see, the average jump, where there is one, isn’t very substantial.
-With the exception of 170 and 171 scorers, the 170+ crowd can’t really count on things going better on retake.
+Except for 170 and 171 scorers, the 170+ crowd can’t really count on things going better on a retake.
 Almost everyone else can expect somewhere between a 2 and 3 point jump.
 Source: http://www.lsac.org/docs/default-source/data-%28lsac-resources%29-docs/repeaterdata.pdf

 That said, these are just averages.
-You can take comfort in the fact that seeing improvement is genearlly much more common than going down.
-LSAC’s repeater data can tells us in detail how people fare on the retake.
+You can take comfort in the fact that seeing improvement is generally much more common than going down.
+LSAC’s repeater data can tell us in detail how people fare on the retake.
 I turned some numbers into percentages for you:

 On that note, let’s talk about when you should definitely retake.

 When You Should Always Retake The LSAT